DinaraDervel/todo-list/README.md

 <h1>Simple Todo List</h1>

 This is a straightforward todo list application that enables users to add tasks to a list and delete the entire list.
-Implemented using JavaScript, CSS, and HTML, the application utilizes local storage for data persistence.
+Implemented using JavaScript, SCSS, and HTML, the application utilizes local storage for data persistence.

 <h2>Features:</h2>
 <ul>